-Personality study of entrepreneurs is not just associated with business studies or economics but it is created by a complex collaboration of economics, business management, sociology, psychology, philosophy, and logic to answer the simple yet complex questions such as who are entrepreneurs? what traits define them? what should be an ideal entrepreneurial personality should be ? to design an entrepreneurship degree program which traits and sciences to be taken into consideration? what psychological traits drive the entrepreneurship mindset? etc. (Wolfe & Shepherd, 2015).
+Personality study of entrepreneurs is not just associated with business studies or economics but it is created by a complex collaboration of economics, business management, sociology, psychology, philosophy, and logic to answer simple yet complex questions such as who are entrepreneurs? what traits define them? what should be an ideal entrepreneurial personality should be? to design an entrepreneurship degree program which traits and sciences are to be taken into consideration? what psychological traits drive the entrepreneurship mindset? etc. (Wolfe & Shepherd, 2015).

-Despite having a lot of models, psychological and sociological assessments to check and define the personality traits most of the researchers have narrow down these four areas to be of more critical importance in determining the personality of an entrepreneur
+Despite having a lot of models, psychological and sociological assessments to check and define the personality traits most of researchers have narrowed down these four areas to be of more critical importance in determining the personality of an entrepreneur

 Extrovert or introvert